MalwareXXX/logination/README.md

 - There is no mechanism for password recovery or account deletion.
 - The user interface is basic and does not include any error handling or input validation.

-## Future Work

-Possible future work on this code could include:

-- Implementing more secure password hashing and storage mechanisms.
-- Storing user information in a database instead of a text file.
-- Adding features such as password recovery and account deletion.
-- Improving the user interface with error handling and input validation.

 ## Credits